carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

    ~~~
    {: .language-markdown}

-Now, if you need to add, remove or modify a team member,
+Now, if we need to add, remove, or modify a team member,
-you only need to update the list in `_config.yml` without modifying your pages.
+we only need to update the list in `_config.yml` without editing the individual pages of our site.

 > ## Exercise: Personnel Changes
 > Your project team has changed.
 The team lead has left and in her place is a new person: 'Tom Cat', who started on